joymon/azure-demos/application-insights/correlation/readme.md

   - If the hosting is via http instead of https make sure to change the below tag in the web.config of FrontEndWCFService
     - From `<security mode="Transport">`
     - To `<security mode="None">`
+- Network considerations
+  - Make sure the machine that sending AppInsights telemtry has connectivity to the AppInsights end point.
+List of ports and IPs available [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/ip-addresses#outgoing-ports).